NotTacoz/jacaranda/content/notes/AE/chemistry/testnotes/CAP2.md

 57. Use the valence shell electron pair repulsion (VSEPR) theory along with Lewis structures to explain, predict and draw the shapes of molecules and polyatomic ions.
 58. Explain the physical properties of covalent molecular substances, including: a. low melting and boiling points b. non-conductivity c. softness and brittleness.
 59. Recognise some common covalent network substances, including diamond, graphite and silicon dioxide.
+	- What has a higher boiling point: covalent network substances or covalent molecular substances in the same period.
+		- Covalent network substances because it is purely covalent bonds.
-60. Describe the range of allotropes of elemental carbon (diamond, graphite and fullerenes), and explain why they have significantly different physical and chemical properties.
+1. Describe the range of allotropes of elemental carbon (diamond, graphite and fullerenes), and explain why they have significantly different physical and chemical properties.
-61. Explain the physical properties of covalent network substances, including: a. high melting and boiling points b. hardness and brittleness c. thermal conductivity d. electrical conductivity
+2. Explain the physical properties of covalent network substances, including: a. high melting and boiling points b. hardness and brittleness c. thermal conductivity d. electrical conductivity
 ### Nanomaterials
 61. Describe what nanomaterials are.
        - nanomaterials are materials which have at least one dimension in the **1-100 nanometre** range.
 (1 nanometre = $1\times 10^{-9}$ metres).